jcalvinowens/tempsensor/README.md

-ESP32C3 Temperature Sensor
+ESP32-C3 Temperature Sensor
 ==========================

-This repo contains the hardware design, firmware, and HTTP backend for a small battery powered wifi temperature/humidity sensor.
+This repository contains the hardware design, firmware, and HTTP backend for a small battery powered WiFi temperature and humidity sensor.

 ![](img/front.jpg)

-The firmware is written in C, using ESP-IDF (which is based on FreeRTOS).
+The firmware is written in C, using ESP-IDF, which is based on FreeRTOS.

-The backend is written in Python, using the native HTTP and sqlite3 support.
-It has no arbitrary limit on the number of sensors it can support, and uses gnuplot to render graphs and serve them over HTTPS:
+The backend is written in Python, using the native HTTPS and sqlite3 support.
+It supports an unlimited number of sensors, and uses gnuplot to render graphs and serve them over HTTPS:

 ![](img/graph.png)